 DAY 13 : UDAIPUR - PUSHKAR (BY ROAD) 280 KMS 6 HOURS DRIVE

-After an early breakfast we continue our drive to Pushkar - a quiet little town ,on the edge of a small and beautiful lake in eastern Rajasthan.
+After an early breakfast, we continue our drive to Pushkar - a quiet little town, on the edge of a small and beautiful lake in eastern Rajasthan.
 A city of 500 temples and 52 bathing ghats.
-Pushkar prides itself on being the site of the only temple of the Hindu God of Creation , BRAHMA and is therefore believed to be the centre of the creation of the world.
-Afternoon is spent visiting the ghats and the temples.
+Pushkar prides itself on being the site of the only temple of the Hindu God of Creation, BRAHMA, and is therefore believed to be the center of the creation of the world.
+The afternoon is spent visiting the ghats and the temples.
 Overnight at the Hotel .

 DAY 14 : PUSHKAR - JAIPUR (BY ROAD) 120 KMS 2 HOURS DRIVE

-After Breakfast Today we drive towards Jaipur popularly known as the Pink City , was built in 1727 AD by Maharaja Sawai Jai Singh II.
-Designed in accordance with Shilp Shastra - an ancient Hindu treatise on architecture - Jaipur follows a grid system.
-Upon arrival check in your Hotel.
-Afternoon - tour of City Palace and Observatory.
+After Breakfast Today we drive towards Jaipur popularly known as the Pink City, was built in 1727 AD by Maharaja Sawai Jai Singh II.
+Designed by Shilp Shastra - an ancient Hindu treatise on architecture - Jaipur follows a grid system.
+Upon arrival check-in your Hotel.
+Afternoon - a tour of City Palace and Observatory.
 The City Palace in the heart of the old city is a blend of Rajasthan and Mughal architecture.
-The Palace of winds - a five storied structure of pink sandstone has semi - octagonal and delicately honeycombed windows overlooking the main street of the old city.
+The Palace of winds - a five-storied structure of pink sandstone has semi-octagonal and delicately honeycombed windows overlooking the main street of the old city.
 It was originally built to enable the ladies of the royal household to watch everyday life.

 DAY 15 : JAIPUR

-The capital of Rajasthan is the most colourful city in India .
-Today morning we visit the Amber Fort in the Aravali Hills, which is a super example of Rajput (Medieval Hindu) style architecture.
+The capital of Rajasthan is the most colorful city in India.
+Today morning we visit the Amber Fort in the Aravali Hills, which is a superb example of Rajput (Medieval Hindu) style architecture.
 A slow elephant ride takes us to the top of the Fort, which houses several graceful buildings.

-Afternoon is spent visit the local bazaar.
-In the evening, we visit Chokhi Dhani where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, arobats, snake charmers, puppeteers etc. Overnight at the hotel
+The afternoon is spent visiting the local bazaar.
+In the evening, we visit Chokhi Dhani where an ethnic village atmosphere is recreated each evening with thousands of oil lamps, folk dancers, acrobats, snake charmers, puppeteers, etc. Overnight at the hotel

 DAY 16 : JAIPUR - BHARATPUR (BY ROAD) 180 KMS 4 HOURS DRIVE

-morning travel to Bharatpur for a tour of the world famous bird sanctuary here.
-The reserve bosts of river 300 species of resident and migratory birds.
+morning travel to Bharatpur for a tour of the world-famous bird sanctuary here.
+The reserve boasts of river 300 species of resident and migratory birds.
 Afternoon Park Ride by Rickshaw Ride .overnight at Hotel .

-Continue drive towards Agra enroute Fatehpur sikri (The ghost city) for a tour of magnificent and world heritage buildings still in a state of perfect preservation.
-Later continue journey for Agra and upon arrival check into hotel.
+Continue to drive towards Agra en-route Fatehpur Sikri (The ghost city) for a tour of magnificent and world heritage buildings still in a state of perfect preservation.
+Later continue the journey for Agra and upon arrival check into hotel.

 DAY 18 : AGRA - DELHI (BY ROAD) 210 KMS 4 HOURS DRIVE

 Agra was the capital of India under the Moghuls in the 16th and 17th centuries.
-This morning we see the exquisite tomb of the emperor Jehangir's chief minister and father - in - law, often called the 'BABY TAJ' because its design foreshadows the Taj Mahal,.
-Then we tour Agra 's Red Fort, built over three generations by the moghul emperors.
+This morning we see the exquisite tomb of the emperor Jehangir's chief minister and father - in - law often called the 'BABY TAJ' because its design foreshadows the Taj Mahal.
+Then we tour Agra 's Red Fort, built over three generations by the Mughal emperors.
 Following an afternoon free, we go at sunset to see the Taj Mahal, the mausoleum built by a sorrowing Shah Jehan in memory of his young wife, Mumtaz Mahal.
 The Building's stupendous scale, flawless symmetry, translucent white marble and shimmering reflection in the water channel are truly breathtaking.
-After visiting the Agra city we leave for Delhi .
-Upon arrival in Delhi we go for a farewell Dinner at Good Restaurant and then checkinto our Hotel.
+After visiting Agra city we leave for Delhi.
+Upon arrival in Delhi, we go for a farewell Dinner at Good Restaurant and then check into our Hotel.
 Overnight at the Hotel.